Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Gauge Coupling Running and Exceptional Unification Scenario

-$G(2)$ breaks first at the higher scale $M_\chi$ (producing the 6 heavy $X$-bosons), whereas $SU(3)_A$ breaks later at the lower scale $M_\Sigma$ (producing the 4 heavy $Y$-bosons).
-So $G(2)$ breaking precedes $SU(3)_A$ one and $X$-bosons are more massive relics.
-It is perfectly consistent that the heavier $X$-bosons (from $G(2)\to SU(3)_C$) end up stable/long-lived as dark glueballs, while the lighter $Y$-bosons decay promptly and never join the dark sector.
+$G(2)$ breaks first at the higher scale $M_\chi$ (producing the 6 heavy $\mathcal X$-bosons), whereas $SU(3)_A$ breaks later at the lower scale $M_ \Omega$ (producing the 4 heavy $Y$-bosons).
+So $G(2)$ breaking precedes $SU(3)_A$ one and $\mathcal X$-bosons are more massive relics.
+It is perfectly consistent that the heavier $\mathcal X$-bosons (from $G(2)\to SU(3)_C$) end up stable/long-lived as dark glueballs, while the lighter $Y$-bosons decay promptly and never join the dark sector.
 In fact stability is set by symmetries and couplings, not by mass ordering.
+The projected-running approximation should be understood as a short-threshold approximation, not as the statement that the SM ancestors leave no imprint.
+The \(G(2)\times SU(3)_A\) branches are integrated out, projected or localized at a scale \(M_{\rm lift}\) close to \(M_\Omega\simeq M_\Theta\).
+Their effect on the subsequent bulk running should be then encoded in threshold corrections.